jenniferholcomb/mr-robogers-neighborhood/README.md

 Describe: computeInput()

-Test: "Take input number, return an array with all numbers 0 - inputnumber"
+Test: "Take input number, return an array with all numbers 0 to inputnumber"
 Code:
 const number = "9";
 const numberArray = [];
 computeInput(number);
 Expected Output: "1, 2, 3, 4, 5, 6, 7, 8, 9"

-Test: "Numbers 1-9, look for any number that starts with a 1."
+Test: "Numbers 1-9, look for any number that starts with a 1.
+Return string with "
 Code:
 const number = "9";
 const wordOne = "Beep!";